 After the ‘tenant’ had been served suitable notice our bailiffs effected a peaceful re-entry, changed the locks and took possession of the property for the lady.

-Enforcement Bailiffs Ltd has over twenty five years experience in property repossession, residential and commercial.
+Quality Bailiffs has over twenty five years of experience in property repossession, residential and commercial.

 read more industry news